MaximeSahuc/Spotify-Sorter/README.md

 ```

 > [!NOTE]
-> If you want to change the port used to access the application, you need to update it in the `docker-compose.yml` file.\
+> If you want to change the port used to access the application, you need to update it in the `d.env` file.\
-> e.g. To run the application on port 6969 you need to replace `'3000:3000'` by `'6969:3000'` in the `docker-compose.yml` file.\
->Don't forget to **also update the callback URI** in the Spotify Application Dashboard using the new port number.
+> Don't forget to **also update the callback URI** in the Spotify Application Dashboard using the new port number.

-### Running the project.
+### Running the project

 Once configured you can run the project using Docker compose.\
 **In the same directory as the `docker-compose.yml` file**, run the following command to run the container.